r-dbi/RSQLite/revdep/README.md

   importFrom("utils", "read.delim", "relist", "str")
 to your NAMESPACE file (and ensure that your DESCRIPTION Imports field contains 'methods').

+checking compiled code ...
+NOTE
+File ‘mgsa/libs/mgsa.so’:
+  Found ‘printf’, possibly from ‘printf’ (C)
+    Object: ‘mgsa.o’

+Compiled code should not call entry points which might terminate R nor write to stdout/stderr instead of to the console, nor the system RNG.

+See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.
 ```

 ## miRNAtap (1.6.0)